 Pathophysiology of Candidiasis

 Candidiasis is caused by the fungus Candida which is known to infect humans and animals.
 Interestingly, candida species have been isolated from the hospital equipment such as hospital floors, air-conditioners, and medical devices.
 This finding explains why candidiasis is common in intensive care unit patients and in patients who undergo complex surgeries.

 Candida has tRNA and mRNA characteristics that allow the fungus to become pathogenic in a susceptible host.
 On the cell wall, there are certain surface molecules that facilitate cell-to-cell adherence with the host cells.

-These include the level of expression of putative virulence factors including cell-surface adhesins, extracellular hydrolytic enzymes, and the type of morphology exhibited by the colonising C. albicans.
+These include the level of expression of putative virulence factors including cell-surface adhesins, extracellular hydrolytic enzymes, and the type of morphology exhibited by the colonizing C. albicans.
 Additionally, candida produces certain proteases, such as aspartic proteases (Saps), that has long been recognized as a virulence-associated trait of this pathogenic yeast that allows for tissue penetration.

 For systemic candidiasis to happen, the patient’s natural barrier and immunologic responses need to be impaired.
-Wounds, burns, catheters and surgical interventions break the mucocutaneous barriers that prevent candida from entering the blood stream.
+Wounds, burns, catheters and surgical interventions break the mucocutaneous barriers that prevent candida from entering the bloodstream.
 Abnormalities in cell-mediated immunity such as in patients with HIV infection, diabetes or who are on steroids also put the patient at risk of developing systemic candidiasis.